oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 Although Tx-Tokens are short-lived, they may be sender constrained as an additional layer of defence to prevent them from being re-used by a compromised or malicious workload under the control of a hostile actor.

 ## Access Tokens
-When using nested Tx-Tokens, the nested Tx-Token MUST NOT contain the Access Token presented to the resource server.
+When creating Tx-Tokens, the Tx-Token MUST NOT contain the Access Token presented to the resource server.
 If an Access Token is included in a Tx-Token, an attacker may obtain a Tx-Token, extract the Access Token, and replay it to the Resource Server.
 Tx-Token expiry does not protect against this attack since the Access Token may remain valid even after the Tx-Token has expired.

 --- back